jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We keep walking.

 Bees are many.
-Flower scent is stronger.
+Flower scent is strong.
 Path is muddy.
 This is different.
 Keep on path.
 Path will take us there.

 Air is so hot! says Male With Big Tusks.

 We can stop.
 Rub on trees.
 Fur falls off.
 This will help.
 Do like me.
 This will help.
 Trees means no sun.
 That is good.
 Trees mean no wind.
 That is bad.
 We must go.

 We walk the path.
-The trees are many.

 Stop!
 Look for danger.
 Listen for danger.